Explore health content from A to Z.

 Studies show that people who exercise are the most likely to lose weight and keep it off.
 Exercise burns calories.
 It helps build muscle to make your body stronger.
-Make exercise part of your weight-management plan.
+Make exercise an important part of your weight-management plan.

 Exercise increases your metabolism (the speed at which your body burns calories).

 Regular exercise can increase the amount of muscle in your body.
 Muscle burns calories faster than fat.
 The more muscle you have, the more calories you burn.